ajithkumar1216/ATM-machine-system/README.md

 # ATM-machine-system
-This C program performs ATm transactions.
+This C program performs ATM transactions.
 The transactions are 1.withdrawn 2.deposit 3.check balance